-The best HIIT workout gear to buy
+Best HIIT workout gear to buy right now

 This is one of the best ropes on the market, too.
 The BeMaxx Speed Rope II is adjustable, so you can get the perfect length no matter your height.
 It's durable, lightweight and portable: a bit of open space is all you need for a great beginner-friendly HIIT workout.

-This makes the Battle Jump Rope highly portable and practical: you can use it at home, in the park or in the gym gym.
+This makes the Battle Jump Rope highly portable and practical: you can use it at home, in the park or in the gym.
 That said, given the weight of the ropes, it can be rather noisy when doing skips using this rope, something a downstairs neighbour might not appreciate all that much.

-If you're wondering what on earth a slam ball is, it's a heavy, rubber ball that you heave, slam down into the floor and repeat until you feel dizzy from exertion.
-If you've ever seen someone at the gym throw a medicine ball on the floor ad nauseum, that's what they're up to.
+If you're wondering what on earth a slam ball is, it's a heavy rubber ball that you heave, slam down into the floor and repeat until you feel dizzy from exertion.
+If you've ever seen someone at the gym throw a medicine ball on the floor ad nauseum; that's what they're up to.

-Slam balls are noisy and obtrusive, so they're not for people who don't like unwanted attention at the gym, but they are also versatile and work a huge array of muscle groups, giving an excellent all-round workout.
+Slam balls are noisy and obtrusive, so they're not for people who don't like unwanted attention at the gym, but they are also versatile and work a huge array of muscle groups, giving an excellent all-around workout.

-Performing HIIT with a slam ball requires dedication, lots of power and good form, to avoid any unnecessary strains or injuries.
+Performing HIIT with a slam ball requires dedication, lots of power and good form to avoid any unnecessary strains or injuries.
 It's worth it, though, as repeatedly mashing a heavy ball into the ground gets the blood pumping and feels awesome.
 You can also use them as a traditional medicine ball if you feel so inclined, using them to twist while doing sit-ups and other core exercises.

+Anybody who's trained for rugby has encountered one of these.
+Power bags are simply weighted leather sacks, usually filled with sand, that you can lift, throw and swing around your body.
 Available in several different weights, ideal for both the beginner trainee and seasoned pro, the RDX Weight Training Power Bag can be unzipped, allowing you to adjust its weight further by pouring out (or adding more) sand to the receptacle.
-The tough leather will ensure it won't split, while the bag is also waterproof so it can be used outdoors.
+The tough leather will ensure it won't split, and the bag is also waterproof, so it can be used outdoors.

+You know what this one is.
+The kettlebell is a light-ish weight that can be used in dynamic movements such as kettlebell swings to get you sweating.
+Five one-minute sets of kettlebell swings, with one minute of rest in between, is sure to get your heart rate up.
 The Primal kettlebell range from ONNIT is about as good as it gets.
 There's a finite amount to say – it's a good-quality lump of metal with a handle, in the weight you expect – but it's pleasant to handle, has a splash of colour and will last you forever.

 Best home gym machines for HIIT

-The JTX Mission Air Bike is a robust home exercise bike that can provide a full body workout in itself.
+The JTX Mission Air Bike is a robust home exercise bike that can provide a full-body workout in itself.
 It is small enough to be transported around the house if needed but stable enough to stay still when it’s time to work out on it.
-The fact that it doesn’t require an external power source makes it ideal for non-communal spaces such as garage gyms or home gyms set up spare rooms.
+The fact that it doesn’t require an external power source makes it ideal for non-communal spaces such as garage gyms or home gyms that set up spare rooms.

 And it is probably best to keep the JTX Mission Air Bike away from communal areas at home as it can generate quite a lot of noise when the fans are going full speed.
-If you don’t mind the noise – or have a decent pair of noise cancelling headphones at hand – we would recommend getting the JTX Mission Air Bike, especially if you are after a cardio machine that can work your whole body, hard.
+If you don’t mind the noise – or have a decent pair of noise-cancelling headphones at hand – we would recommend getting the JTX Mission Air Bike, especially if you are after a cardio machine that can work your whole body hard.

-• Read our full JTX Mission Air Bike review
+Read our full JTX Mission Air Bike review

 Many of the studies that have looked into the effects and benefits of HIIT have centred on the humble exercise bike, as it's one of the easiest ways to exert maximum effort – you simply spin furiously until it feels like your lungs are about to explode.
 No wonder Soulcycle is so popular.